-After doing two mediocre ‘Amazing Spiderman’ movies, director Marc Webb has returned to low-budget character-driven drama like his directorial debut (500) Days of Summer.
+After two mediocre ‘Amazing Spiderman’ movies, director Marc Webb returns to low-budget character-driven drama like his directorial debut (500) Days of Summer.
 Webb’s Gifted is an engaging tear-jerker about a child prodigy.

-This is definitely an emotionally manipulative drama which tries to find perfect balance between drama and comedy.
+An emotionally manipulative drama, Gifted tries to find the perfect balance between drama and comedy.

 Moreover, stories concerning child geniuses travel through numerous conventions with unabashed sentimentality.